briansproule20/fishmug-builds/README.md

 # Fishmug Builds
 Checkout apps I've built to spark creativity, solve problems, and have fun.
 I’ve also included some of the tools and open-source infrastructure that I use.
-I want to express my gratitude to everyone who has helped me learn, and I hope you find something valuable or discover something interesting while you’re here!
+I want to express my gratitude to everyone that has helped me learn, and I hope you discover something interesting while you’re here!

 # App Directory
--
+- www.litparlor.com
 -
 -